Forhan History, Family Crest & Coats of Arms

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period because the general population had to rely on local official's understanding of how their name should be spelt, hence spellings in records often changed through a person's lifetime.
 The following variations for the name Forhan were encountered in the archives: Foran, Forhane, Forahan, Forhan, Foreham and many more.

-More information is included under the topic Early Forhan Notables in all our PDF Extended History products.
+More information is included under the topic Early Forhan Notables in all our PDF Extended History products and printed products wherever possible.

 Forhan Settlers in Canada in the 19th Century